Rick Sparks - ASCAP Pianist/Composer

 A project with deep emotional roots for Rick is his 2016 album, Matilda's Flowers.
 "Matilda was my grandmother.
 While I only knew her in her golden years, Matilda's faded 1912 engagement picture as an 18 year old inspired me to do an album of sweet, poignant songs."

-Matilda's Flowers features 7 piano originals plus a lovely arrangement of Sting's Fields of Gold & two timeless hymns.
+Matilda's Flowers features 7 piano originals plus a lovely arrangement of Sting's Fields of Gold & two classic hymns.
 According to Rick, "I intend for these songs to take the listener to a place of peace and quiet renewal.
 I loved honoring my grandmother's memory with these songs - I think she would have enjoyed them very much."

 Rick's 2017 album, Nightfall London, is beautiful melodic night music that "overflows with hope, faith & peace," according to MainlyPiano.com.
 Nightfall London charted for 5 consecutive months on ZMR's Top-100 Radio Airplay Chart, peaking at #7 in June '17 and earning kudos from multiple reviewers.
 "Nightfall London must be ranked as one of the best new-age albums I've heard this year - stunning," writes Steve Sheppard, programmer at One Word Music Radio, Europe's most listened-to online radio channel.

 Why the title, Nightfall London?
 "I've been a huge fan of British producer Sir George Martin for many years," says Rick.
 "His influence on this album are the string & voice arrangements.
-For me, the album cover of old London at twilight is a perfect reflection of the music inside."
+For me, the album cover graphic of London at twilight is a perfect reflection of the music inside."

 Rick's followup album to Nightfall London debuted in summer 2018.
 Half Moon Bay was inspired by the musical legacy of legendary artist/composer Brian Wilson of the Beach Boys.